 I don’t know what the future holds but what I know is.
 I’m really having fun and enjoying where I am now.
 Teaching English in English in Vietnam allows me to visit 5 new countries in 9 months.
 And most of my income is coming from it aside from blogging.
 It may not be ideal for some.
 But it is somehow a good sign for me to achieve the lifestyle I’m trying to build.
 So if you feel you’re stuck in life and don’t know what to do and where to start, just give it a try. 🙂

 Indeed, teaching is a noble profession that carves the character and future of an individual.
 Having said that, I have so much respect and I salute all the teachers around the world.
 Being one now, I can finally and proudly say that this is “The toughest job I will ever love.”

-(If you have questions on how I started my career in teaching please don’t hesitate to email me at email@example.com or message me on Facebook and Instagram.
-And Get 30% off for your TESOL course and GUARANTEED JOB after the course.)
+(If you have questions on how I started my career in teaching please don’t hesitate to email me at firstname.lastname@example.org or message me on Facebook and Instagram).
+And a discount is waiting for you!
+What are you waiting for?